forcedotcom/cli/releasenotes/README.md

     ```

     (plugin-deploy-retrieve PR [1630](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1630), source-deploy-retrieve PR [1825](https://github.com/forcedotcom/source-deploy-retrieve/pull/1825))

+* NEW: Salesforce CLI now supports Refresh Token Rotation (RTR).
+When your connected app has RTR enabled, the CLI persists the server-rotated refresh token and handles concurrent token refreshes safely, so simultaneous commands no longer fail with "Token request is already being processed".
+No new flags are required; the behavior is automatic. (sfdx-core PR [1342](https://github.com/forcedotcom/sfdx-core/pull/1342))

+* FIX, with NEW feature: We significantly sped up `sf org login jwt` for users with many cached org authorizations.
+The post-login scratch-org identification check now exits early on the first match, scans auth files in a single pass, and short-circuits sandbox lookups by URL.
+You can also skip the check entirely in CI/CD by setting the new `SF_SKIP_SCRATCH_ORG_CHECK` environment variable.
+(GitHub Issue [#3626](https://github.com/forcedotcom/cli/issues/3626), sfdx-core PR [1336](https://github.com/forcedotcom/sfdx-core/pull/1336))

 * FIX: The `plugins install`, `plugins uninstall`, and `plugins update` commands no longer fail on Windows with a misleading `<package> does not exist in the registry` error when Node.js is installed at the default path containing a space (such as `C:\Program Files\nodejs\node.exe`).
 (GitHub Issue [#1387](https://github.com/oclif/plugin-plugins/issues/1387), plugin-plugins PR [1388](https://github.com/oclif/plugin-plugins/pull/1388))